PORTALSURFER/HexToolsRenoise/README.md

   - Select individual track slots in the pattern matrix
   - Apply consistent random colors from the current theme palette
   - Accessible via Pattern Matrix menu or keybinding
+- **Pattern Matrix Track Solo**: Solo tracks that have selected slots in the pattern matrix
+  - Select multiple pattern matrix slots across different tracks
+  - Automatically mutes all other tracks and solos the selected tracks
+  - Accessible via Pattern Matrix menu or keybinding

 ### **Rendering & Playback**
 - **Render Selection to New Track**: Renders the current pattern selection to a new instrument and track, inserting a C-4 note.
 Optionally, the original selection can be cleared (destructive render).